 Use ice and water shield around chimneys, valleys, skylights, walls, pipe penetrations and low slope.
 This product is idea for roof repairs in Colorado Springs, new roofs or roof replacements.
 You can’t go wrong with this product especially designed for leak prone areas.
 This is a new comer to the roofing industry and it’s here to stay.
 This product should be used by all roofers everywhere.

-If you’re looking one of the most trusted roofers Colorado Springs has to offer than contact Integrity Roofing and Painting, LLC.
+If you’re looking one of the most trusted roofers that Colorado Springs and Denver has to offer than contact Integrity Roofing and Painting, LLC.